 1. What makes your practice unique?

-2. Create office culture
+2. Create an office culture

-3. Expand services
+3. Expand your services

 4. Flexible financial options